A FUTURE THAT WORKS FOR OUR WORLDDerek Wall (Morning Star)

 "They were sawing the branches on which they were sitting, and they shouted to each other how one could saw faster.
 And when with a crash they fell down those watching them shook their heads - and kept on sawing."

 How well those words describe the collective political response to climate change.

 Every day the evidence mounts of potential catastrophe yet the silence from governments, the media and policy-makers is deafening.

-Rising food prices are clear evidence of an unstable climate that is damaging crops.
+are clear evidence of an unstable climate that is damaging crops.

 The melting Arctic ice is another sign of that instability.
 The oil companies aren't bothered - less ice makes it easier for them to extract fossil fuels from northern seas.

 The ostrich position of pretending nothing is happening is a passionately defended orthodoxy of the political right.

 In the US it would have been impossible for anyone to win the Republican candidacy for president while accepting the evidence of climate change.